Panasonic G6 versus Nikon D3300

 An illustration of the physical size and weight of the Panasonic G6 and the Nikon D3300 is provided in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the G6 – represents the basis for the calculations across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3300 is notably larger (17 percent) than the Panasonic G6.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3300 is considerably larger (116 percent) than the Panasonic G6.
 Moreover, the D3300 is markedly heavier (10 percent) than the G6.
 In this context, it is worth noting that neither the G6 nor the D3300 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can find an overview of optics for the two cameras in the Micro Four Thirds Lens Catalog (G6) and the Nikon Lens Catalog (D3300).
 Mirrorless cameras, such as the Panasonic G6, have moreover the advantage that they have a relatively short flange to focal plane distance and can thus use many lenses from other systems via adapters.